How to Find an Equivalent Spare Part Safely

 • No technical approval is available

-In these cases, use the original part or get OEM approval.
+In these cases, use the original item or get OEM approval.

 Common mistakes include: